 The Macedon Ranges population is spread across nine towns and a number of smaller settlements.
 The largest towns are Gisborne, Kyneton, Romsey and Woodend.
-About 35% of people in Macedon Ranges live outside a town boundary in a rural setting.
+About 35 per cent of people in Macedon Ranges live outside a town boundary in a rural setting.

-- 24% volunteer through an organisation or group.
+- 26% volunteer through an organisation or group

 Local population and social data is available through the Macedon Ranges Community Profile and includes characteristics of our community, how we have changed over time and how we compare to other areas.

-Learn about drivers of population change and forecasts how population, age structure and household types will change across the shire from 2011 to 2036 on the forecast.id website
+Learn about drivers of population change and forecasts on how population, age structure and household types will change across the shire from 2016 to 2036 at forecast.id

 Council's New Ratepayer Survey Report(PDF, 713KB) also provides information about the characteristics of people moving to (and within) the shire.